antimatter15/circom/npm/README.md

 ## Changelog

+-   0.0.5 - Vendoring a copy of `@wasmer/wasi` with a patch that broke `r1cs` generation
 -   0.0.4 - Fix `include` of other files and relative and absolute paths
 -   0.0.3 - Allow running on files other than current directory
 -   0.0.2 - Fix command line package